Sunshine Canyon House Fire & Sanitas Wildland Fire

 Sunshine House Fire / Sanitas Wildland Fire

-On December 19th, 2022 around 13:42 Sunshine Fire Protection District, Four Mile Fire Protection District, Gold Hill Fire Protection District, Boulder Rural Fire Rescue Engine 2301 & 2321, and American Medical Response Boulder to a residential structure fire at the 2900 block of Sunshine Canyon Drive a few miles up Sunshine Canyon in Boulder County.
+On December 19th, 2022 around 13:42 Sunshine Fire Protection District, Four Mile Fire Protection District, Gold Hill Fire Protection District, Boulder Rural Fire Rescue Engine 2301 & 2321, and American Medical Response Boulder was called to a residential structure fire at the 2900 block of Sunshine Canyon Drive a few miles up Sunshine Canyon in Boulder County.
 Boulder County Communications reported this began as an exterior fire and had spread to the home.
 4566 arrived to a two-story residential structure, fully engulfed, evacuated with wildland involvement that was spreading quickly and requesting everyone continue emergent.
 Additional arriving units established a defensive strategy with wildland, and waiting additional resources.
 Battalion Chief 2570 arrived and assumed command and requested four additional tenders over the initial response.
 Crews encountered spot fires which were stretching resources thin trying to catch them before they spread.
 At 14:14 2590 and 4361 took over command of the wildland incident with BOCO Plan 1 and 2570 held command of the structure fire.
 At 14:40 Sunshine command requested two additional tenders and brush trucks.
 At 14:40 emergency traffic was called out from Brush 4333 due to fire overrunning their current location on Bristlecone Way with flames overhead.
 Crews worked the fire which was quickly fueled by dry fuels and driven by heavy winds pushing eastward into the Mount Sanitas area.
 The Pine Brook Hills area was one of the areas that was evacuated, including Seven Hills and Sunshine Canyon.
 Structure protection were requested in several areas.
 The cause of the house fire is under investigation by the MAFIT (Multi-Agency Fire Investigation Team).
 The one residence on Sunshine Canyon Drive was lost and one residence on Bristlecone Way sustained damage.
 Note that conditions changed quickly from fighting a residential fire to protecting other nearby houses from the wildland fire element that these firefighters had no time to change from their structure gear to lighter-weight Nomex.
 The fire was at 65% contained as of December 21st, 2022 and has burned 19 acres.
 Additional information and photos by Chris Rodgers / Code 10 Photography

 Sunshine: Chief 4561, 4566, Engine 4501, Engine 4505, Brush 4532 & Brush 4535